ibm-cloud-docs/virtualization/installing-windows-server-virtualization-windows-2008.md

 ## Before you begin
 {: #before-you-begin-win-2008}

 Before you begin, review the following prerequisites.
+This tutorial walks you through installing Windows server virtualization on Windows 2008.
+Other versions may be different.

 ### Hardware
 {: #hardware}